 Asexuality Visibility Day Now

-As highlighted, we now observe and celebrate International Asexuality Day on the 6th April each year alongside Ace week which takes part at the end of October being the 24th-30th October in 2021.
+As highlighted, we now observe and celebrate International Asexuality Day on the 6th April each year alongside Ace week which takes part at the end of October each year.

 Asexuality at Joshua Lloyd